Rajioba1/template_blueprint/docs/QUICK_START.md

 # Quick Start Guide

-Get up and running with AvaloniaAppKit in minutes.
+Get up and running with AvaloniaTemplateBlueprint in minutes.

 ## Prerequisites